-- To avoid scratching the screen, use a Zebra approved capacitive compatible stylus intended for use with a touch-sensitive screen.
+- To avoid scratching the screen, use the supplied stylus or plastic-tipped pens intended for use with a touch-sensitive screen.
 Never use an actual pen or pencil or other sharp object on the surface of the device screen. - The touch-sensitive screen of the device is glass.
 Do not drop the device or subject it to strong impact. - Protect the device from temperature extremes.
 Do not leave it on the dashboard of a car on a hot day, and keep it away from heat sources. - Do not store the device in any location that is dusty, damp, or wet. - Use a soft lens cloth to clean the device.
-If the surface of the device screen becomes soiled, clean it with a soft cloth moistened with an approved cleanser. - Periodically replace the rechargeable battery to ensure maximum battery life and product performance.
+If the surface of the device screen becomes soiled, clean it with a soft cloth moistened with an approved cleanser.
+For a list of approved cleansers, see Approved Cleaning and Disinfectant Agents or Approved Cleaning and Disinfectant Agents for TC52-HC. - Periodically replace the rechargeable battery to ensure maximum battery life and product performance.
 Battery life depends on individual usage patterns.